harmonysoft-tech/traute/README.md

 ## 5. Overview

 The core functionality is a [Javac plugin](core/javac/README.md) which adds *null*-checks into the generated *\*.class* files.
-Even though it's possible to [use the plugin](core/javac/README.md#6-usage) directly from a command line, there are a number of wrappers adapter for popular build systems, namely, [Gradle](facade/gradle/README.md), TBD
+Even though it's possible to [use the plugin directly](core/javac/README.md#6-usage) from a command line, there are a number of adapters for popular build systems, namely, [Gradle](facade/gradle/README.md), TBD

 ## 6. Build